tarantool/tntcxx/doc/tntcxx_api.rst

 Index class
 ^^^^^^^^^^^

-..  cpp:class:: OuterScope::Index : Space, Connection
+..  cpp:class:: Index : Space

     ``Index`` is a nested class of the :ref:`Space <tntcxx_api_connection_space>` class.
 It is a public wrapper to access the data-manipulation methods in the way